hashicorp/serf/website/source/intro/getting-started/event-handlers.html.markdown

 This will be the script that we'll tell Serf to invoke for any event.
-The script outputs the event, which Serf puts into the `SERF_EVENT` environmental variable.
+The script outputs the event, which Serf puts into the `SERF_EVENT` environment variable.
 The data for a Serf event always comes in via stdin, so the script then reads stdin and outputs any data it received.

 By sending data to stdin, Serf works extremely well with standard Unix